guibouland/MacTrack2/doc/source/index.rst

 You're now ready to go!

-To try the module we provide, run the `gettingstarted` file in the `mactrack` folder.
+To try the module we provide, run the `gettingstarted` file.
 It uses a pre-trained model found in the `examples` folder.
 If you want to train your own model, use `quickstart.py`.

 Create Your Own Dataset and Model
 ---------------------------------